systemjs/systemjs/docs/errors.md

 # SystemJS Errors

-This page explains possible SystemJS errors that you may encounter.
+This page lists the SystemJS errors that you may encounter.

 ## 1